BiG-Zach/git-vault-keeper/README_GSC_REVIEW.md

 This document provides the exact steps and wording to request a review for the "Deceptive pages" issue in GSC after remediation.

 ## What was wrong
-- No evidence of malware or deceptive content was found in source or build.
-However, the absence of a restrictive Content Security Policy (CSP) could allow abuse if any third-party script or injection occurred via misconfiguration.
-We hardened the app and verified the build to prevent such risks.
+- GSC flagged potential deceptive behavior risks typical for SPAs: over‑permissive CSP and soft‑404 behavior (200 on unknown routes).
+We hardened CSP and fixed routing to return 404 for unknown paths.

 ## What we changed
-1. Implemented strict security headers in vercel.json:
+1. Hardened security headers in vercel.json:
-   - Content-Security-Policy limiting scripts, styles, images, fonts, connections, frame-ancestors, base-uri, and form-action.
+   - Content-Security-Policy now uses least privilege: no 'unsafe-inline', no generic https wildcards; strict frame-ancestors, base-uri, and form-action.
-   - Referrer-Policy and Permissions-Policy.
-   - Retained X-Content-Type-Options, X-Frame-Options, X-XSS-Protection.
-2. Verified sitemaps and robots to ensure proper indexing and transparency.
-3. Added a security verification script (scripts/verify-security.sh) to automatically scan built output and flag any risky patterns.
+   - Referrer-Policy, Permissions-Policy, X-Content-Type-Options retained.
+2. SPA 404 handling:
+   - Unknown non-asset routes now return HTTP 404 with a minimal 404.html while keeping the SPA for valid routes.
+3. Redirects:
+   - Kept host canonicalization (www→apex) and HTTPS enforcement; no open redirects.
+4. Robots/Sitemaps headers verified for correct content types.
+5. Added validation commands and a one‑shot script in this doc.

 ## Evidence and links
 - Live site: https://bradfordinformedguidance.com/